Whatsapp Scams to Be Aware Of

 Unfortunately, giving in to the blackmail would only escalate the problem.

-In 2022, a Reddit user was scammed on Whatsapp by someone they initially matched on Tinder.
-They continued communicating through Whatsapp until the victim was persuaded to send a sexually explicit video.
+💡Did You Know?
+In 2022, a Reddit user was scammed on WhatsApp by someone they initially matched on Tinder.
+They continued communicating through WhatsApp until the victim was persuaded to send a sexually explicit video. |

-In the middle of their wait, before the money reaches the scammer, the victim posted on Reddit their worries that the scammer might ask for more money.
+Afterward, the scammer threatened to publish the video if the victim didn’t send $800.
+Pressured, the victim sent the money.
+In the middle of their wait, before the money reached the scammer, the victim posted on Reddit their worries that the scammer might ask for more.
+The victim knew they could use the police’ help but didn’t push through as the scammers weren’t from the US. |

-How to Avoid Dating Scams on Whatsapp
+How to Avoid Dating Scams on WhatsApp

 Any cyber lover can be a scammer.
-Find out who they are using the tried and tested website Social Catfish
+Find out who they are using the tried and tested website Social Catfish which can track the identities and locations of people behind romance scams.

 Unlike other standard reverse image search engines, Social Catfish has incredible deep reverse search technology to uncover a scammer’s identity.
-You only have to enter the information on the website, and Social Catfish will help verify their identities.

-You can choose from two memberships: First, the reverse search for images, and second, the reverse social search, which enables you to search using a name, email address, phone number, and social media username/address.
+The latter option enables you to search using a name, email address, phone number, and social media username or address.

 The Bottomline